 It is possible to love all your children with the same amount of love for each of them because we have a God!
 We have a God that gives us unending grace and love that we can transfer to our children.
 You actually will end up giving and receiving more love because of the many more children you have.

-Lately, I have been connecting more with moms who have 3 or 4 children, and the majority of those moms agree, in that,
+Lately, I have been connecting more with moms who have three, four, or five children, and the majority of those moms agree, in that,

 “I really does get easier the more children you have!”